lenniecottrell/100Days-r2/README.md

   ###### Things I want to focus on tomorrow:
     - start sketching out my plans for a personal library app - what are all the parts and pieces, what does the UI look like?
   ###### Notes/Learnings
-    - I was reminded today as I dove inthe deep end of the google books API how much better off I'll be if I spend some time planning before jumping into the code.
+    - I was reminded today as I dove in the deep end of the google books API how much better off I'll be if I spend some time planning before jumping into the code.
 A solid plan will give me the mental framework and conceptual skeleton I need to be more efficient when I actually start diving in
 </details>

 <details>